TiagoVentura/Calvo_Ventura_LAPS_2021/README.md

 ## Codes

--`CV_analysis_descriptive.R`: Implements the first descriptive analysis of the paper.
+- `CV_analysis_descriptive.R`: Implements the first descriptive analysis of the paper.
 In particular, this code replicates the figures 1 and 2 of the main paper, and figure 6 and table 6 in the SIF.

 - `CV_analysis_diff_in_diff.R`: Replicates the diff-in-diff results for the Speech of Bolsonaro on risk perceptions. (table 1, figures 7 and 8).